ADG248/cs2cfg/README.md

 **Counter-Strike 2 Configuration File (autoexec)**<br/>
 This is a base template autoexec.cfg file for an easier setup from scratch.<br/>
+Set the values for the commands you want to use.
+Most are just 0 and 1, some others like sensitivity, need a specific value.<br/>

 [![Download .zip](https://img.shields.io/badge/Download-.zip-blue)](https://github.com/ADG248/cs2cfg/archive/refs/heads/main.zip)